gpsingh07331/Rutgers/README.md

 As per [Centre](https://f.hubspotusercontent30.net/hubfs/9304636/PDF/centre-whitepaper.pdf) white paper, use of blockchain provides "the benefit of a transparent distributed mechanism for managing trusted updates to shared data among parties who have varying degrees of trust between one another; and a transferable store of value that is not tied to the policy of an issuing sovereign, but rather value based on the processing power, work, stake, and markets that support it."

-#### What are some of the core metrics that companies in this domain use to measure success?
-How is your company performing, based on these metrics?
-How is your company performing relative to competitors
-#### in the same domain?

-* Market Capitilization - Market cap is used to size up corporations and understand their aggregate market value.
+##### Market Capitilization - Market cap is used to size up corporations and understand their aggregate market value.

 > ![MCap](https://raw.githubusercontent.com/gpsingh07331/Rutgers/main/images/Stablecoin1.PNG)